-Family structures can be diverse—and so can the dynamics between members.
-Every family will experience disagreements and conflict from time to time, and none is perfect.
-However, some have dysfunctional patterns that can be unhealthy for its members and their connection over time.
+Family structures can be diverse—and so can the dynamics between individuals within the unit.
+Every family will experience disagreements and conflicts from time to time, and none is perfect.
+However, some have dysfunctional patterns that can be unhealthy for them and their connections over time.
 Read on to learn more about different types of family dynamics, and then discover how you may be able to handle an unhealthy one.

 Why Family Dynamics Matter

 Family are usually the people you’re surrounded by as you grow up.
 They’re those that you spend a lot of or even most of your time with when you’re young, and sometimes as an adult, too.
-For these reasons, the dynamics can have a significant impact on the wellbeing of family members.
+For these reasons, the dynamics can have a significant impact on the well-being of families.

 Research has found that the stress and even trauma of some unhealthy family dynamics during childhood are linked to an increased risk of developing both physical and mental health problems.

 One study found that these experiences can increase an individual’s risk of developing heart, lung, and liver disease, anxiety, depression, and other conditions.
-Another found that unhealthy dynamics increase the risk of substance abuse and addiction among adolescents.
+Another found that unhealthy dynamics increase the risk of substance use disorder and addiction among adolescents.

 Research updated in 2022 outlines key factors that contribute to healthy and unhealthy family dynamics.
 Unhealthy dynamics include enmeshment, or a lack of appropriate boundaries, isolation, rigidity, disorganization, unclear communication, and role conflict.

 An informational page from Brown University lists other ways family dynamics can be dysfunctional.
 These include a parent or caregiver who:

 - Has a substance use problem or compulsive tendencies, such as drug or alcohol use, overworking, or overeating

 - Is abusive in some way in order to exert or maintain control